 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where hagendorfite typically forms.
+Look in granite pegmatites country, the host setting where hagendorfite typically forms.
 If you start seeing triphylite, sicklerite, phosphosiderite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or interstitial filling habit, so train your eye for that shape before scanning the outcrop.